 The student will study and prepare baked goods and pastries used in commercial operations with an emphasis on speed scratch techniques with ready-made components and fresh ingredients.
 Menus will be evaluated and developed for food and labor cost and where speed scratch techniques can be introduced.
 Uniform and program tool kit required.
-Prerequisite BKP 141
+Prerequisite(s): BKP 141

-BKP 223-BAKING II
+BKP 223-BAKE II 1-6-4